-contaminant of concern: Contaminant in a given media (usually soil or water) above a risk level that may result in harm to the public or the environment.
-At the INL Site, a contaminant that is above a 10-6 (1 in 1 million) risk value.
+contaminant of concern: A contaminant in a given media (usually soil or water) above a risk level that may result in harm to the public or the environment.
+At the Idaho National Laboratory (INL) Site, this term refers to a contaminant that is above a 10-6 (i.e., 1 in 1 million) risk value.

 continuing calibration verification (CCV) (also known as initial calibration verification [ICV]): The primary purpose of the CCV/ICV is to check the original calibration of the instrumentation being used to analyze samples for that method and targeted analytes.
-The CCV/ICV is from an external source different than that used in calibration.
+The CCV/ICV is from an external source that is different than that used in the calibration.